Inclusive and differential cross section measurements of $\mathrm{t\bar{t}b\bar{b}}$ production in the lepton+jets channel at $\sqrt{s}$ = 13 TeV: Event reconstruction

 The fiducial phase space regions and observables for the inclusive and differential cross sections reported in this paper are defined based on the properties of stable final-state particles, with proper lifetimes $\tau_0 > 10\mm$.
 Particles with $\abseta>5$ are not considered.
 The definition of objects at the particle level, which follow closely those at the detector level introduced earlier, is described in the following.

 Prompt particle-level electrons are selected with $\pt > 29\GeV$ and $\abseta<2.5$ and are ``dressed'' with photons from final-state radiation (FSR) by adding to their four-momentum the momentum of any photon within $\deltaR < 0.1$.
 Prompt particle-level muons are required to have $\pt > 26\GeV$ and $\abseta<2.4$.
 A similar FSR dressing procedure as for the electrons is applied to the muons.
 Furthermore, ``veto'' electrons and muons are defined by relaxing the thresholds to $\pt > 15\GeV$, and are then used to reject events with more than one lepton.
+The same dressing procedure as described above is also applied for the veto electrons and muons.

 Jets are obtained by clustering all particles, excluding any neutrinos, using the anti-\kt algorithm with $R=0.4$.
 They are required to have $\pt > 25\GeV$ and $\abseta<2.4$ and are not considered if they are within $\deltaR < 0.4$ of a prompt electron or muon.
 At the particle level, the flavour of jets is defined unambiguously by rescaling the momenta of all generated \PQb hadrons to a negligible value and including them in the jet clustering procedure~\cite{Cacciari:2007fd}.
 Jets thus matched to at least one \PQb hadron are considered as \PQb jets, while all remaining jets are labelled as light jets.